Posted by Jim Griffith

 Registered Forester #1616

-The rains we have been experiencing are like a double edged sword.
+The rains in Maine we have been experiencing are like a double edged sword.
 They keep timber logging out of the woods and therefore truckloads of wood from the mill.
 The mills run low on wood and prices go up.
 This is a good thing for landowners.
 On the flip side, to get the high wood prices due to wet weather, loggers have to be able to operate on your property during wet conditions.
 This might not be a good thing for landowners.

 Operating under rainy and wet conditions can result in ground that is more conducive to rutting.
 Rutting can not only be unsightly but can affect soil quality and productivity for future growth.
 Some soils are well drained and even under heavy rain will hold up under heavy equipment operating such as logging without experiencing any damage to the land.